The Enneagram in Psychotherapy and Coaching

 Let’s look at the benefits and effects of using the Enneagram for self- exploration, healing, personal transformation and growth.

-- At the heart of each person lie unique strengths that enable us to thrive.
+- At the heart of each person lies unique strengths that enable us to thrive.
 The Enneagram helps you to become more objectively aware of your personality “blind spots,” recognizing your shadow aspects and further learning to overcome them.
-We all have a shadow or dark, and a light side; hence why so many traditions, teachings and schools of thought speak of “enlightenment.”
-Enlightenment is literally finding the light within, yet just like day flowing into night and darkness and light existing simultaneously, the shadow self is integral to our core personality and inner natures.
-Knowledge is power, so the Enneagram brings great wisdom regarding your own flaws and areas for self-development.
+We all have a shadow or dark side, and a light side; hence why so many traditions, teachings and schools of thought speak of “enlightenment.”
+Enlightenment is literally finding the light within, yet just like day flowing into night and darkness and light existing simultaneously, the shadow self is integral to our core personality and inner nature.
+Knowledge is power, so the Enneagram brings great wisdom regarding your flaws and areas for self-development.

-- It assists you in developing more self-love by helping you to understand yourself deeper, better, and more profoundly.
-This can further help you self- evolve, and expand your unique talents, gifts & abilities.
-Strength and personal empowerment can arise through “knowing thyself”- a term and state of awareness often associated with systems for growth and self- evolution.
-This encourages you to work consciously and with mindful self- talk (Self- communication, transparency and honesty) on parts of your personality that may inhibit your ability to live a harmonious and healthy life.
+- The Enneagram assists you in developing more self-love by helping you to understand yourself deeper, better, and more profoundly.
+This can help you self-evolve, and expand your unique talents, gifts and abilities.
+Strength and personal empowerment can arise through “knowing thyself”- a term and state of awareness often associated with systems for growth and self-evolution.
+This encourages you to work consciously and with mindful self-talk (self- communication, transparency and honesty) on parts of your personality that may inhibit your ability to live a harmonious and healthy life.

-- It can help you achieve health, vitality and lead to a unification and harmony of all aspects of self.
-We are more than a physical body,we have a mind, emotions, spirit and a soul, and we also have subtle versions of ourselves existing.
-On the spiritual, etheric and astral planes there is a part of ourselves- our true selves- existing and interacting with our daily selves.
-This is often called and strongly related to the Higher Self, the part of us which recognizes our connection with the divine and something beyond this 3- dimensional plane of existence.
-Learning about the Enneagram and your own subsequent personality traits opens you up to new ways of perceiving, thinking and feeling.
+- The Enneagram can help you achieve health and vitality and lead to unification and harmony of all the aspects of your self.
+We are more than just a physical body, we have a mind, emotions, a spirit and a soul, and subtle versions of ourselves also exist.
+On the spiritual, etheric and astral planes there is a part of ourselves- our true selves- that exists and interacts with our daily selves.
+This is often strongly related to the Higher Self, the part of us which recognizes our connection with the divine beyond our 3-dimensional plane of existence.
+Learning about the Enneagram and your personality traits opens you up to new ways of perceiving, thinking and feeling.

-- Linking to the last point, the Enneagram can also help align you with your true path, soul service, or sense of life purpose and/ or destiny.
-We all have a calling in the world- a unique “soulprint”- and overcoming our shadow aspects and integrating our strengths and qualities is an essential step to attaining this.
-New heights can be reached, new opportunities can arise, and new and advanced or evolved levels of awareness can be attained.
+- Linking to the last point, the Enneagram can also help align you with your true path, soul service, or sense of life purpose/destiny.
+We all have a calling in the world- a unique “soulprint”- and overcoming our shadow aspects and integrating our strengths and qualities is an essential step towards attaining this.
+New heights can be reached, new opportunities can arise, and advanced or evolved levels of awareness can be attained.

-It is also important to note that having or resonating with a “type” doesn’t mean you are boxed into one personality.
-You can be one type but share aspects of another, or many others, simultaneously; resonating with a type means that the tendencies from that personality manifest stronger, and that you are more prone to the positive and negative aspects than the other Enneatypes.
-Your type is you “basic personality type” acting as a foundation and core aspect of your true nature.
+It is also important to note that having or resonating with a “type” doesn’t mean you are boxed into that one personality.
+You can be one type but share aspects of another, or many others, simultaneously; resonating with a type means that the tendencies from that personality manifest stronger, and that you are more prone to its positive and negative aspects than the other Enneatypes.
+Your type is your “basic personality type” acting as a foundation and core aspect of your true nature.

 The Virtues, Passions, Holy Ideas, and Fixations

-The Enneagram has been created and adapted from spiritual and religious traditions, therefore with this comes the phrases Virtues, Passions, Holy Ideas and Fixations.
-These are based on the idea of there being a “divine form” and “holy essence” to life itself, and our core natures.
+The Enneagram was created and adapted from spiritual and religious tradition, and with this come the concepts of Virtues, Passions, Holy Ideas and Fixations.
+These concepts are based on the idea of there being a “divine form” and “holy essence” to life itself, and to our core natures.

-The Holy Ideas are the higher aspects of yourself relating to the higher mind, or Higher Self.
-Each Holy Idea has a corresponding Virtue, which are qualities of the heart and usually symbolized by pure and positive emotions.
-When we lose self- awareness and presence, the positive attributes of the Holy Idea transforms into an Ego- Fixation, also known as the Fixations.
+The Holy Ideas are the higher aspects of yourself relating to your higher mind, or Higher Self.
+Each Holy Idea has a corresponding Virtue, which is a quality of the heart and usually symbolized by pure and positive emotions.
+When we lose self-awareness and presence, the positive attributes of the Holy Idea transform into an Ego-Fixation, also known as the Fixations.

-Simultaneously, losing touch with your Virtue can create the associated characteristics of Passion.
-Passions are our untamed, primal and animal nature often described as the “lower self,” or at least aspects of it.
+Losing touch with your Virtue can create the associated characteristics of Passion.
+Passions is our untamed, primal and animal nature and is often described as the “lower self,” or at least aspects of it.
 Instinct replaces intuition- a quality associated with the higher self- and all aspects of divine higher connection and spiritual contact are replaced.

-This diagram from https://www.enneagraminstitute.com/the-traditional-enneagram (Copyrighted material) helps show the relationship between these essential Enneagram aspects better.
+This diagram from https://www.enneagraminstitute.com/the-traditional-enneagram (Copyrighted material) helps better show the relationship between these essential Enneagram aspects.

-Ir is our innate and fundamental connection to soul that allows us to connect to the Holy Ideas and Virtues, whereas it is our natural tendencies and drive towards our “inner animals,” our instinctual, primal and human selves, which equally create the Fixations and Passions.
-Being aware of these can help you on your journey to spiritual enlightenment, self- development, and personal growth and transformation.
-Knowing your “type” allows you to increase presence and higher awareness, so you can learn to contemplate and embody the higher qualities of your true self.
+It is our innate and fundamental connection to the soul that allows us to connect to the Holy Ideas and Virtues, whereas it is our natural tendency and drive towards our “inner animal,” our instinctual, primal and human self, which equally creates the Fixations and Passions.
+Being aware of this can help you on your journey to spiritual enlightenment, self- development, personal growth and transformation.
+Knowing your “type” allows you to increase your presence and higher awareness, so you can learn to contemplate and embody the higher qualities of your true self.

-Let’s look at the specifics in relation to each personality type.
+Let’s look at the specifics of each personality type.
 The order expressed is HOLY IDEA – VIRTUE – PASSION – FIXATION: